The pandemic continues to cause unprecedented disruption across industries worldwide.

 The report has also analysed the competitive landscape of the market with some of the key players being Alienware, Logitech, Razer, Mad Catz, Turtle Beach, Corsair, Cooler Master, Sennheiser, HyperX, SteelSeries, Anker, Roccat, Reddragon, Das, Gamdias, Sades, etc.

-The global gaming peripherals market was worth US$ 3.64 Billion in 2020.
+The global gaming peripheral market was valued at US$ 3.64 Billion in 2020.

-On the basis of the product type, the market has been classified into headsets, keyboards, joysticks, mice, gamepads, and others.
-Amongst these, headsets account for the largest market share.
+Based on the product type, the global gaming peripheral market has been divided into headsets, keyboards, joysticks, mice, gamepads, and others.
+Among these, headsets represent the most popular gaming peripherals.

-Based on the gaming device type, the market has been bifurcated into PCs (desktop/laptop) and gaming consoles, wherein PCs exhibit a clear dominance.
+Based on the device type, the global gaming peripheral market can be segregated into PCs (desktop/laptop) and gaming consoles.
+Currently, PCs exhibit a clear dominance in the market.

 REACH OUT TO US

 Call us on